tanx-libs/tanx-connector-nodejs/README.md

   keyPair, // The keyPair created above
   0.0001, // Enter the amount you want to deposit 'usdc', // Enter the coin symbol
-  'ETHEREUM', // Allowed networks are POLYGON & ETHEREUM )
+  'ETHEREUM', // Allowed networks include 'ETHEREUM', 'POLYGON', 'OPTIMISM', 'ARBITRUM', 'LINEA', 'SCROLL', and 'MODE' )

 //Get a list of fast withdrawals